ChristophSheep/christophreif.github.io/quotes.md

 ## "Keep it simple as possible"
 Everyone knows it, but nobody do it.
 Why?

-## The short time minded person perhaps get a single point for the fastest lap, but the long term thinker wins the race.
+## The short time minded person perhaps get a single point for the fastest lap, but the long term thinker wins the race (or season)
 -- Formula One thinking

 ## Software development can be very easy when you do it right, but on the others very complicated if you do it wrong.